ragegage/robinbanks/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] Minimally necessary features for a Robinhood-inspired site: a watchlist of stocks, watchlist editing (through addition and removal of stocks), and company information including latest and historical stock prices and relevant news.
+- [ ] Minimally necessary features for a Robinhood-inspired site: a watchlist of stocks, watchlist editing (addition, removal, and reordering of stocks), and company information including latest and historical stock prices and relevant news.
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README (at least as good as the one at [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md))